Debian: Development

-Thus, a release-critical bug in a new version of a shared library on which many packages depend may prevent those packages from entering Testing, because the updated library must meet the requirements too.
-From the branch viewpoint, the migration process happens twice per day, rendering Testing in perpetual beta.
+Thus, a release-critical bug in a new version of a shared library on which many packages depend may prevent those packages from entering testing, because the updated library must meet the requirements too.
+From the branch viewpoint, the migration process happens twice per day, rendering testing in perpetual beta.

 Periodically, the release team publishes guidelines to the developers in order to ready the release.
-A new release occurs after a freeze, when all important software is reasonably up-to-date in the Testing branch and any other significant issues are solved.
+A new release occurs after a freeze, when all important software is reasonably up-to-date in the testing branch and any other significant issues are solved.
 At that time, all packages in the testing branch become the new stable branch.
 Although freeze dates are time-based, release dates are not, which are announced by the release managers a couple of weeks beforehand.

 A version of a package can belong to more than one branch, usually testing and unstable.
 It is possible for a package to keep the same version between stable releases and be part of oldstable, stable, testing and unstable at the same time.
 Each branch can be seen as a collection of pointers into the package "pool" mentioned above.

 One way to resolve the challenge of a release-critical bug in a new application version is the use of optional package managers.
 They allow software developers to use sandbox environments, while at the same time remaining in control of security.
 Another benefit of a cross-distribution package manager is that they allow application developers to directly provide updates to users without going through distributions, and without having to package and test the application separately for each distribution.

 Release cycle

 A new stable branch of Debian is released about every 2 years.
 It will receive official support for about 3 years with update for major security or usability fixes.
 Point releases will be available every several months as determined by Stable Release Managers (SRM).

-Debian also launched its Long Term Support (LTS) project since Debian 6 (Debian Squeeze).
+Debian also launched its Long Term Support (LTS) project since Debian 6 "Squeeze".
 For each Debian release, it will receive two years of extra security updates provided by LTS Team after its End Of Life (EOL).
 However, no point releases will be made.
 Now each Debian release can receive 5 years of security support in total.